Joe Alt: 2025 season

-In Week 9 of the 2025 season against the Tennessee Titans, Alt was carted off the field after suffering an ankle injury in the second quarter.
+Alt started the first four games for the Chargers before suffering a high ankle sprain in an eventual 21–18 loss to the New York Giants. after missing the next three games, Alt started in Weeks 8 and 9 before being carted off the field after suffering an ankle injury in the second quarter of a 27–20 win against the Tennessee Titans.
 On November 3, 2025, the Chargers announced that Alt would undergo season-ending ankle surgery.
 He was placed on injured reserve on November 5.
-In the 2025 season, he started six games, missing weeks 5, 6, and 7 before his season-ending injury.
+Despite the injury, he was named to his first ever Pro Bowl.